RIPE-NCC/ripe-atlas-software-probe/README.md

 The software probe uses TCP ports 2023 and 8080 internally.
 If another service is using these ports then the probe will not function correctly.
-To avoid conflicts, runtime configuration options can be used to make the probe use different port numbers.
+To avoid conflicts, [runtime configuration options](#configuration-options) can be used to make the probe use different port numbers.

+### Upgrading from 5080 and earlier

+#### Automatic updates

+Starting with release 5080 (September 2022), the package will no longer automatically update.

+The intent of this decision is to conform to operational practices andto make deployment and maintenance easier on hosts (and the Atlas team).
+If you wish to keep automatically updating your software probe, please install the automatic update package of your choice.

+Suggested solutions available are `yum-cron`, `dnf-automatic` or `unattended-upgrades`.

+#### Upgrade from atlasswprobe (5080)

+Upgrading from atlasswprobe will attempt to migrate existing probe keys and configuration.

+Existing probe state will be removed (`/var/atlas-probe`).